Dementia

 • Mild cognitive impairment: Memory and/or other cognitive functions are impaired, but impairment is not severe enough to interfere with daily activities.

 • Cognitive symptoms related to depression: This cognitive disturbance resolves with treatment of depression.
 Depressed older patients may experience cognitive decline, but unlike patients with dementia, they tend to exaggerate their memory loss and rarely forget important current events or personal matters.
-Neurologic examinations are normal except for signs of psychomotor slowing.
-When tested, patients with depression make little effort to respond, but those with dementia often try hard but respond incorrectly.
+Neurologic examination is normal except for signs of psychomotor slowing.
+When tested, patients with depression make little effort to respond, while those with dementia often try hard but respond incorrectly.
 When depression and dementia coexist, treating depression does not fully restore cognition.

 Clinical criteria